 \section{Introduction}

 In computer games and mixed reality, realistic sound is essential for an immersive user experience.
-However, computing the impulse responses obtained by numerically solving the wave equation is very expensive when using traditional numerical methods, such as Finite Element Methods (FEM) \citep{Okuzono2014}, Spectral Element Methods (SEM) \citep{Pind2019}, DG-FEM \citep{Melander:279868} and Finite-Difference Time-Domain methods (FDTD) \citep{Botteldoorena1995, Hamilton2017}, and therefore have been computed offline.
-Especially for dynamic, interactive scenes with numerous moving sources and receivers, the computation time and storage requirement for a lookup database become intractable (in the range of GBs), since for each source, impulse responses (IR) are calculated for each receiver.
+The impulse responses (IR) can be obtained accurately and efficiently by numerically solving the wave equation using traditional numerical methods, such as finite element methods (FEM) \cite{Okuzono2014}, spectral element methods (SEM) \cite{Pind2019}, DG-FEM \cite{Melander:279868} and finite-difference time-domain methods (FDTD) \cite{Botteldoorena1995, Hamilton2017}.
+For real-time applications spanning a broad frequency range, the IRs are calculated offline due to the computational requirements.
+However, for dynamic, interactive scenes with numerous moving sources and receivers, the computation time and storage requirement for a lookup database become intractable (in the range of gigabytes) since the IR is calculated for each source-receiver pair.
 When covering the whole audible frequency range, these challenges become even more extensive.
-Previous attempts to overcome the storage requirements of the IRs include work for lossy compression \citep{Raghuvanshi2014}, and lately, a novel portal search method is proposed as a drop-in solution to pre-computed IRs to adapt to flexibles scenes, e.g., when doors and windows are opened and closed \citep{raghuvanshi2021dynamic}.
-A recent technique for handling parameter parameterization and model order reduction for acceleration of numerical models is the Reduced Basis Method (RBM) \citep{Hesthaven2015, Llopis2021}.
-Although very efficient, these methods cannot meet the runtime requirements regarding computation time for virtual acoustics.
+Previous attempts to overcome the storage requirements of the IRs include work for lossy compression \cite{Raghuvanshi2014}, and lately, a novel portal search method has been proposed as a drop-in solution to pre-computed IRs to adapt to flexible scenes, e.g., when doors and windows are opened and closed \cite{raghuvanshi2021dynamic}.
+A recent technique for handling parameter parameterization and model order reduction for acceleration of numerical models is the reduced basis method (RBM) \cite{Hesthaven2015, Llopis2021}.
+Although very efficient, RBM cannot meet the runtime requirements regarding computation time for virtual acoustics.